+In order to apply with commercial truck financing companies, there’s a few things you should know.
 You will also need a commercial truck license and proof of insurance in order to apply for commercial truck financing.
 The quality and type of truck is also important when applying.
-Many lenders will want to know information on the truck such as the year and model, mileage, condition and repair history.
+Many commercial truck financing companies will want to know information on the truck such as the year and model, mileage, condition and repair history.
 Newer trucks and lower mileage equates to less of a risk for the lender.

 Now that you’re ready to apply, where should you go?
 You can obtain truck financing through banks, trucking finance companies, or alternative lenders.
 The strictest requirements will come from banks.
 You will have to have a good credit standing in order to qualify.
 Banks also typically require the most amount of financial information and prefer businesses with longevity.
 Trucking finance companies are also a strict and don’t usually accept underqualified applicants because they work directly in the trucking industry and receive a copious amount of applicants on a regular basis.
 Alternative lending is any lending that occurs outside of a traditional bank or financial institution.
 For your greatest chance at guaranteed semi-truck financing this is the best option for newer businesses or businesses with low credit scores.